SHUBBHAM-KUMARR/vibe_beats/README.md

-# vibe_play
+# vibe_beats
-Vibe Play is a music application.
+Vibe beats is a music application.